DreiLunar/CS-121_Laboratory_Activity_3-4/README.md

 ## **Weapon Class: The Heart of the Weapon Management System🧙‍♂️**

 &ensp; The Weapon class serves as the cornerstone of our weapon management system.
 Building upon the foundation provided by the `AbstractWeapon` parent class, this implementation brings weapons to life with practical functionality and unique special abilities.
-Each weapon is characterized by essential attributes including its `name`, `level`, `damage`, `damage type`, `range`, `durability status`, `historical origin`, and `age`.
+Each weapon is characterized by essential attributes including its `name`, `level`, `damage`, `damage type`, `range`, `durability status`, `origin`, and `age`.
 Beyond these standard properties, certain exceptional weapons possess special attack capabilities that set them apart on the battlefield.
 When a user selects a weapon, they can examine its complete statistical profile through the display function, revealing all the vital information needed to make tactical decisions.
 The practical `use_weapon` method simulates combat usage, tracking durability degradation with each deployment and preventing further use when a weapon reaches its breaking point.
 Perhaps most intriguing is the `special_attack` feature, which activates unique abilities for select fictional weapons.